Virgin Atlantic eyes UK-U.S. reopening after 2020 loss

 “With world leading vaccination programmes in both the UK and US, and evidence to support safe reopening through testing, there is a clear opportunity to open up travel and no reason to delay beyond May 17,” Virgin’s chief executive Shai Weiss said.

-Virgin is 51% owned by Richard Branson's Virgin Group and 49% by the U.S.'s Delta Air Lines Inc (DAL.N).
+Virgin is 51% owned by Richard Branson’s Virgin Group and 49% by the U.S.’s Delta Air Lines Inc.

 For its last financial year, it said revenue came in at 868 million pounds, down 70% on 2019, with an increase in demand for cargo the only bright spot in a year of passenger restrictions.